Sunrise

 To avoid manually re-entering this information on each boot, a new script, bootscript, provides it.
 Invoked as bootscript <sysname> <device>, it will look up the IP address for sysname in ndb, attach to a serial console on device, and prompt the user to power on the system.
 It will then monitor the output from the console and provide the needed settings.

-In the representative session below, :; is the prompt and lines following that are user input.
+In the representative session below, :; is the prompt text following that is user input.

 :; cat /dev/eia2status